Madame de Montespan: In popular culture

 In the 1979 comedy movie Love at First Bite, Dracula's servant Renfield mentions one of his master's past loves, the Countess de Montespan.

 In the 2000 film, Vatel, Madame de Montespan is portrayed by Marine Delterme.

 Anna Brewster portrayed Madame de Montespan in the Canal+ series Versailles from 2015 to 2018.

+"Athénaïs" appears in Clare Pollard's novel "The Modern Fairies".

+In the 2014 movie A Little Chaos, Madame de Montespan is portrayed by actress Jennifer Ehle.